 Whether you live in Indianapolis or Bloomington, expect your child’s college tuition to be expensive.
 That’s why the Hoosier State offers Indiana College Choice 529 plans, investment programs that jump-start college savings while offering tax benefits and flexible product options.
 You can send your brainiac to an Indiana university with 529 Plan savings or pack her bags for any accredited college, university or technical school in the Department of Education’s network of institutions accepting student financial aid plan.
 Purchase an Indiana College Choice 529 plan online by visiting CollegeChoiceDirect.com and enrolling online or downloading the enrollment form that you'll submit by mail.

 Learn about Indiana College Choice 529 financial backers to gain assurances that the fund will be around for the long haul.
 Sanctioned by the Indiana Education Savings Authority (IESA) and managed by Upromise Investments Inc., look further into the fund to discover prominent investment firms in management roles, as well.
 For example, Artio Global Management LLC, Vanguard, BlackRock Institutional Trust Company N.A., Columbia Management Advisors LLC, Sallie Mae Bank and T. Rowe Price stand behind this popular plan.

 Order a prospectus, disclosure statement and literature by calling 866-485-9415 or visiting the collegechoicedirect.com website.
 Review background material so you make an informed decision about the objectives, risks, charges and expenses associated with the Indiana College Choice 529 Plan.
 Explore up to 18 different plan options — as of this writing — each of which is based on the investing preferences and risk tolerance of investors.

 Open an account by contacting a licensed Indiana financial adviser prepared to walk you through the enrollment process.
 Ask questions about the 529 plan’s pros and cons.
-Bring proof of U.S. citizenship, a Social Security card, permanent address plus a check for at least $25, since you can’t invest without a cash deposit.
+Bring proof of U.S. citizenship, a Social Security card, permanent address plus a check for at least $10, since you can’t invest without a cash deposit.
 Give your adviser information on the intended recipient of this Indiana College Choice 529 Plan, including his legal name and Social Security number.
 If a group of family members sets up the college savings account, each must provide valid ID.

 Add rollovers from other Indiana 529 education plans to boost the value of your particular College Choice 529 Plan, in accordance with the fund’s sanctioned transfer products and maximum contribution guidelines.
 Transfer the value of qualified Series EE or I U.S. Savings Bonds from Uniform Gift to Minor, UGift and UPromise education savings accounts, too.
 Maintain your 529 Plan as an asset as long as your child remains a qualified dependent.
-Take a 20 percent state income tax deduction, capped at $1,000 each year, when you file your taxes at year's end.
+Take a 20 percent state income tax deduction, capped at $5,000 each year, when you file your taxes at year's end.

-Acknowledge the impact on your personal federal and state income tax tab if your child decides not to go to college after setting up an Indiana College Choice 29 Plan — unless he dies, enrolls in the military or attends a military academy.
+Acknowledge the impact on your personal federal and state income tax tab if your child decides not to go to college after setting up an Indiana College Choice 529 Plan — unless he dies, enrolls in the military or attends a military academy.
 That stated, "The Wall Street Journal” says there are creative ways to avoid a huge tax bill, such as transferring the cash to a new beneficiary — a family member also preparing to attend college, for example.
 There’s no reason why you can’t use the funds to go back to school in Indiana either.

 - In January 2010, Indiana put a halt to transferring rollovers into into 529 accounts if the source of the funds happens to be another state’s tuition program.